ashleycawley/raspberry-pi-status/README.md

 Author: Ashley Cawley // @ashleycawley

-This script is designed to get the client computer (Raspberry Pie) to publish its status to a central (web) server, with the idea of multiple different systems all publishing their status to that central server so that the Administrator has one easy place to view the general health and uptime of the systems or IOT devices.
+This script is designed to get the client computer (Raspberry Pi) to publish its status to a central (web) server, with the idea of multiple different systems all publishing their status to that central server so that the Administrator has one easy place to view the general health and uptime of the systems or IOT devices.